computationalprivacy/unveil-deployment/README.md

 The work was published as a [demo paper](https://dl.acm.org/doi/10.1145/3308558.3314143) in [The Web Conference 2019 (WWW '19)](https://www2019.thewebconf.org/).

-This repository has the code for deployment of [UNVEIL](https://dl.acm.org/doi/10.1145/3308558.3314143) on any platform with docker.
+This repository began as the code for deployment of [UNVEIL](https://dl.acm.org/doi/10.1145/3308558.3314143) on any platform with docker.
+Now, this also contains newer updates made to the platform, including mobile support.

 ## Usage instructions